||D19E -"Đổi Mới"

 Above: 'Type 1' D19E - 902 at Hanoi

-Above: CSR Builders photo.
+Above: CSR Builders photo of type 1.
 Note no DSVN road numbers.

-In 2011 additional locomotives are under construction, with possibly 20 to be built.
-As at 22-12-11, 961,962,963,964 and 965 have been sighted.
+From 2011 an additional 20 locomotives were constructed.
+All have been delivered.
 These additional machines all carry the Gia Lam/CSR builders plates.
 Changes seem to include a Type 1 headlight and no chromed 'radiator' on the nose (presumably this was cosmetic).
-If there will be 20 more this would bring the class up to 80, a significant number on any rail system.
+This brings the class up to 80, a significant number on any rail system.
 It's not known if there are any mechanical changes from the earlier units.
+Once again the locomotives are part constructed by CSR and part constructed and assembled at Gia Lam.
+It would seem that significantly more actual construction was carried out by Gia Lam than with the earlier members of the class.

 Above: Nose view of new unit 962.
-Note lack of 'radiator' and original headlight.
+Note lack of 'radiator' and type 1 headlight.

 Above: Brand new D19E-962 (note earlier type headlight and lack of 'radiator')